Correlation Between Balanced Allocation and Calvert Moderate

 Strong

-Over the last 90 days Balanced Allocation Fund has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Balanced Allocation Fund are ranked lower than 11 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong basic indicators, Balanced Allocation is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Calvert Moderate All